urban233/PySSA/README.md

 To update ColabFold or PySSA it is necessary to download a new offline setup.

 ### Source code
-PySSA should be build using the provided setup.py script with different build tasks.
+This is a Python project based on a virtual environment.
+To modify the source code, download or clone the repository and open it in an IDE that supports virtual environments (e.g. PyCharm).
+Finally, run `pip install -r requirements_dev.txt` to set up the virtual environment used for development.

+The project supports using a setup.py file to create a package that works with the PySSA Component Installer.
-To build the package that is used by the PySSA-Installer to install PySSA, run `python setup.py create_win_package`.
+To build the package run `python setup.py create_win_package`.

+The setup.py also supports building the documentation using the command:
-To generate only the user docs, use `python setup.py make_docs`.
+`python setup.py make_docs`.

 ## Dependencies
 **Managed by PySSA-Installer:**